dcjones/coitrees/README.md

 type is oppurtunistically defined to one of these types if the right instruction set is detected.
 Typically it's necessary to compile with the environment variable `RUSTFLAGS="-Ctarget-cpu=native"` set for this to work.
-The fallback implemntation (`BasicCOITree`) supports any platform rust compiles to and remains highly efficient.
+The fallback implementation (`BasicCOITree`) supports any platform rust compiles to and remains highly efficient.

 # Trying Out